 Barbara Escobar, publicity and events manager, earned an MA in museum studies from Johns Hopkins University and a BA in art history and philosophy from Catholic University.
 Prior to Aperture, she worked in marketing for a leading international auction house.
-She also held positions in several arts nonprofits and galleries in Washington, D.C. and Philadelphia, where she was involved in public relations, marketing, and operations.
+She also held positions in several arts nonprofits and galleries in Washington, D.C. and Philadelphia, where she was involved in public relations, marketing, special events, and operations.

 Mary Colman St. John is chief financial and administrative officer.
 Prior to joining Aperture, she worked for twelve years at The New Press and seven years at Berlitz International, Inc. She has an MBA from Georgetown University and a BA in French literature from Reed College.